jodokae/cmput663-msr14-replic/README.md

 #TRY:
 mysql> select language,count(*) from projects where forked_from is null group by language;

+#Example: My result was not exactly the same
 +------------+----------+
 | language   | count(*) |
 +------------+----------+